WSU-CS-3230-Brown/AssignmentInstructions/assignments/Assignment1.md

 5. Min
     > Min: 1

-Submit your github repo url and be sure to add me as a contributor so I can view it.
+Submit your github pull request url and be sure to add me as a contributor so I can view it.

 ### Helpful links: